 - 1. Engage in collaborative discussions with partner agencies, jurisdictions, boards, and committees to ensure that the perspectives and concerns of all relevant parties are addressed when making regional decisions that impact transportation facilities. - 2.
-Work with MTC and other agencies to implement regional initiatives such as One Bay Area Grant (OBAG)/priority development area (PDA) development strategies. - 3.
-Implement the Actions in this Action Plan, and other projects and programs as needed, to achieve and maintain the RTOs in this Action Plan. - 4.
-Consider safety as a top priority when designing new or modified travel corridors to be consistent with Countywide Vision Zero. - 5.
-Support growth in downtowns, PDAs, transit priority areas, and other areas well-served by transit, to lessen reliance on SOVs. - 6.
-Promote transportation alternatives to reduce demand on existing facilities in lieu of widening roadways and further impacting the natural environment. - 7.
-Support land use decisions that improve jobs-housing balance. - 8.
-Coordinate with economic development agencies and non-governmental organizations to attract new employment to housing-rich areas. - 9.
-Improve transit and active transportation access to PDAs. - 10.
-Recognize, support, and subsidize transit as an essential and free or very low-cost service for transit-dependent people. - 11.
-Consider complete corridors, complete streets, and bicycle and pedestrian needs in all neighborhood and roadway planning and design efforts. - 12.
-Ensure the active transportation network is attractive for all users by maintaining facilities in good working order, including pavement condition, vegetation along facilities, and debris removal. - 13.
-Focus bicycle and pedestrian network efforts on closing gaps in the planned low-stress bicycle network, connecting key destinations such as downtowns, transit hubs and major recreation areas. - 14.
-Work to minimize congestion and maintain RTOs on the vehicular roadway network, while also prioritizing improvements and projects that support modes other than SOVs. - 15.
-Support Transportation Demand Management (TDM) programs that reduce VMT, improve access to transit, and increase transit ridership. - 16.
-Encourage local jurisdictions to develop objective design standards to support the development of transit-oriented communities.
+Work with MTC and other agencies to implement regional initiatives such as One Bay Area Grant (OBAG) and Priority Development Area (PDA) development strategies. - 3.
+Implement the Actions in the Plan and other projects and programs as needed through a coordinated approach among jurisdictions, partner agencies, transportation providers and other stakeholders to achieve and maintain the RTOs in this Action Plan. - 4.
+Maintain established gateway capacity constraints at selected regional gateways with the intent of optimizing mobility on RRS.12 - 5.
+Consider safety as a top priority when designing new or modified travel corridors to be consistent with Countywide Vision Zero and Local Road Safety Plans, as applicable. - 6.
+Support growth in downtowns, PDAs, transit priority areas, and other areas well-served by transit to lessen reliance on SOVs. - 7.
+Promote transportation alternatives to reduce demand on existing facilities in lieu of widening roadways and further impacting the natural environment. - 8.
+Support land use decisions that improve jobs-housing balance. - 9.
+Coordinate with economic development agencies and non-governmental organizations to attract new employment to housing-rich areas in our downtowns and near high-quality transit. - 10.
+Improve transit and active transportation access to PDAs. - 11.
+Recognize, support, and use regional, state, and federal funds as available to subsidize transit as an essential and free or very low-cost service for transit-dependent people. - 12.
+Consider complete corridors, complete streets, and bicycle and pedestrian needs in all neighborhood and roadway planning and design efforts. - 13.
+Ensure the active transportation network is attractive and safe for all users by maintaining facilities in good working order, including pavement condition, vegetation along facilities, and debris removal. - 14.
+Focus bicycle and pedestrian network efforts on closing gaps in the planned low-stress bicycle network, connecting key destinations such as downtowns, transit hubs and major recreation areas. - 15.
+Work to minimize congestion, as feasible, without compromising the safety of non-vehicular modes of travel. - 16.
+Support Transportation Demand Management (TDM) programs that reduce VMT, improve access to transit, and increase transit ridership. - 17.
+Encourage local jurisdictions to develop objective design standards to support the development of multi-modal communities.